SmallNapkin99/trivia-buzz/README.md

-# jeopardy
+# trivia-buzz

-Jeopardy for free 😁
+Trivia Buzz is the custom game show for you and your friends!